opencobra/cookiecutter-python-package/{{cookiecutter.project_slug}}/docs/adr/0003-python-3-6-only.md

 ## Context

-Python 2 support will be discontinued in 2020.
-Python 3.6 is the first version to natively support f-strings which are sweet.
+Python 3.7 will reach [end of life](https://endoflife.date/python) within a year and 3.8 provides some improvements when it comes to type annotations as well as asynchronous code.

 ## Decision

-We make an early decision to only support Python 3.6 and above.
+We make an early decision to only support Python 3.8 and above.

 ## Consequences

-We have a single code base targetting only one major version.
-We can use f-strings such as `f"Hello {name}!"`.
+We might exclude some users on older platforms but almost everyone should be able to run virtual environments with any Python version.